jussi-code/CATIA-R2018x-VBScripts/README.md

 8. Part dimensions
   This script will allow you to fetch description information from a part or assembly.
 It will also fetch parameters W-,H- and L- and Sheetmetal Thicnkess if available.
 It is very useful for checking and updating part description field with necessary dimensions.

+9. Copy attributes
+  This script will allow you to copy parameters from one part to another.
+It will populate all parameters except for part number which it will combine the first letter "N-" or "S-" from the old and use the number part from the new.